 Some gadgets come with batteries and some don’t.
 If I told you it’s the same with people, what kind would you like to work with: those with or without batteries?

-I picked up this metaphor from a recent episode of Dan Sullivan’s 10XTalk Podcast.
+I picked up this metaphor from an episode of Dan Sullivan’s 10XTalk Podcast.
 Dan said he basically divides everyone into one of two categories:

 - Those that have their own energy source (those with batteries)